IU South Bend Distinguished Teaching Award

 The following timetable is suggested for the award selection procedure (with dates updated for 2016):

 - Reminder to the Academic Cabinet (January meeting).

-- Creation of teaching portfolio: The Vice Chancellor for Academic Affairs and the Director of UCET shall be available for consultation as necessary (April 3 - August 7).
+- Creation of teaching portfolio: The Executive Vice Chancellor for Academic Affairs and the Director of UCET shall be available for consultation as necessary (April 2 - August 14).

 - Teaching portfolio provided to Selection Committee in early September.

 - Award winner(s) shall be announced at either the November or December Academic Senate Meeting.